13 Driving Range Tips for Beginners

 As you near your wedge, shrink your target are to a 5 yard area on all sides of the target.
 It is not as easy as it seems.
 If you get proficient enough that you are consistently getting to 21 before you get through your bag, shrink the area to make it even more difficult.

 The more fun you can make your practice time, the more practice time you shall have.
-At the same time, this drill will help simulate situations that arise endlessly on the course.
-Becoming a master of 21 and done will sharpen your game exponentially.
+At the same time, this drill will help simulate situations that arise endlessly on the golf course.

 Benefits